-Preparing a Thanksgiving turkey doesn’t start with stuffing the bird at 5:00 am.
+Preparing a holiday turkey doesn’t start with stuffing the bird at 5:00 am.
 Turkey prep actually begins with thawing the turkey.
 Whether this takes place days before or just hours in advance is up to you.
 However, the experts at Lake Appliance Repair want to make sure you know how to thaw a turkey safely.

 How to Thaw a Turkey Properly

 Thawing a turkey incorrectly can lead to undercooked turkey and even foodborne illness.
 To avoid these pitfalls we created a list of turkey thawing FAQs.
 And for additional tips on holiday prep, check out our Ultimate Holiday Planning Guide!

 Can you Thaw a Turkey in Water?

 The answer to this question is yes, as long as you watch the water’s temperature.
 Follow these steps for how to thaw a turkey in water: